sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

             "instance" : "redis"
         }
     },
-{% if NS == "" %}
-    "INCLUDES" : "../redis/sonic-db/databases.json",
-{% endif %}
     "VERSION" : "1.1"
 }
 ```

 * The redis instance unix socket path is kept unique system wide, so that the applications running in the "host" namespace will be able to talk to DB instances running in any "namespace".
-The hostname:port is kept local to the "namespace" where the database_config.json belongs.
+The hostname:port is kept local to the "namespace" where the database_config.json belongs and hence the applications running on a different namespace or host cannot talk to the local DB using TCP connect.

 * In the database Docker ENTRYPOINT script (docker-database-init.sh), the database_config.json file is generated using the above j2 template and is saved into the "working redis directory" /var/run/redis_{NS}/sonic-db/.